SEPIA-Framework/sepia-installation-and-setup/README.md

 ## Quick start

-If you are using Raspian for Raspberry Pi check out the more detailed [guide](https://github.com/SEPIA-Framework/sepia-docs/wiki/Installation#raspberry-pi-3) including a help script.
+If you are using Raspian for Raspberry Pi check out the more detailed [guide](https://github.com/SEPIA-Framework/sepia-docs/wiki/Installation) including an installation script.

-* Make sure you have at least Java 8 installed (tested extensively with [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) but OpenJDK 8+ should work as well)
+* Make sure you have at least Java 8 installed (tested extensively with [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and OpenJDK 11)
 * Optionally update your local clock for precise timers (Linux), e.g.: with `sudo apt-get install ntpdate` and `sudo ntpdate -u ntp.ubuntu.com`
 * Place the content of the SEPIA-Home bundle in any folder you like.
 On Linux "~/SEPIA/" is recommended (`unzip SEPIA-Home.zip -d ~/SEPIA`) if you want to use the scripts to setup a web-server later.
 * Run `setup.bat` (Windows) or `bash setup.sh` (Mac, Linux) to setup your SEPIA servers